What is TEFL?

 Certified TEFL programs are your best bet if you want to boost your CV as much as possible.
 They're typically set in a more rigid classroom structure, providing you with valuable teaching experience in a traditional instructor setting.

-For the right candidates, it can be easy to get a TEFL certification, but many TEFL employers, as well as the countries they operate in, will require you to have a degree in order to be hired.
+For the right candidates, it can be easy to get a TEFL certification and teach English abroad, but many TEFL employers, as well as the countries they operate in, will require you to have a degree in order to be hired.
 This can present somewhat of a barrier to travellers who are looking to gain teaching experience during a gap year.

 Pros: Highest level of qualification

 If the more rigidly-structured certified TEFL route doesn't feel quite right for you, or if you don't feel that you meet the requirements, there are plenty of alternatives that will allow you to teach English abroad without a degree.